AquaSoftGmbH/RefCountTracer/README.md

 ![optimized diagram of possible leaks](Doc/example_complex_reduced.png)

-To make it clear: RefCountTracer is not able to pinpoint exactly the problematic parts.
+To make it clear: RefCountTracer is not able to pinpoint exactly the problematic part.
 But by looking at those diagrams one can more easily grasp what the code does and most boilerplate assignments are already eliminated.

 Currently Delphi is the only supported language but it should be easy to extend it to other languages.
-As ARC is now the state of the art memory management technique most people don't know that Delphi had this build into the compiler since 1997 (Delphi 3) with Interfaces but it know gets more popular.
+As ARC is now the state of the art memory management technique most people don't know that Delphi had this build into the compiler since 1997 (Delphi 3).
+It came with Interfaces but now it gets more popular.

 RefCountTracer consists of several parts: